Tam97123/GKI_KernelSU_SUSFS/README.md

 If you encounter any issues or need help, feel free to:
 - 🐛 Open an issue in this repository
-- 💬 Reach out to me directly
+- 💬 Reach out to me directly though Telegram

 ---

 ## ⚠️ Disclaimer

 Flashing this kernel will void your warranty, and there is always a risk of bricking your device.
 Please make sure to:
-- 💾 Back up your data
+- 💾 Back up your stock boot image and data
 - 🧠 Understand the risks before proceeding

 **🚨 Proceed at your own risk!**